 : M-Su 8am-6pm.
 Seasonal winter hours M-Su 9am-5pm.

-: Pets are not allowed in the cabins or the cabin areas.
+: Pets are not allowed in the cabins or the cabin areas, or on the swim beach at Table Rock State Park.
 Pets are allowed in most other outdoor areas provided they are kept under physical restraint or on a leash not longer than six feet.